 ADC has at least three tables for choosing how to forward (route) a packet.
 They are listed below in priority order.
 MBF overrides PBR, which overrides routing table.

 - Mac Based Forwarding (MBF) – MBF keeps track of which interface/router a client request came in on and replies out the same interface/router.
 Only works for replies and doesn’t do anything for ADC-initiated connections.
 Since it overrides routing tables, MBF is usually discouraged.

 - Policy Based Route (PBR) – Normal routing only uses destination IP to choose the next hop router.
 PBRs can choose a next hop address based on packet fields other than just Destination IP.
 These other packet fields include: source IP, source port, and destination port.
 PBRs are difficult to maintain and thus most networking people try to avoid them, but they are sometimes necessary (e.g. dedicated management network).

 - Routing Table – the routes in the routing table come from three sources: SNIPs (directly connected subnets), manually-configured Static Routes (including default route), and Dynamic Routing (OSPF, BGP).

-NetScaler networking configuration vs Server networking configuration – NetScaler networking is completely different than server networking.
-NetScaler is configured like a switch, not like a server.
+ADC networking is configured completely differently than server networking.
+ADC is configured like a switch, not like a server.